 SHEAR 2021 Public History Workshop

-Early-career historians, along with their more established colleagues, are increasingly eager to develop skills in presenting history to the public, pursuing careers in public history, bringing public history into the classroom, and building professional networks with historians working in a range of institutional settings.
+Early-career historians, along with their more established colleagues, are increasingly eager to develop skills in presenting history to the public, pursuing careers in public history, and building professional networks with historians working in a range of institutional settings.
 This workshop provides an opportunity for SHEARites to learn about issues shaping public history projects, including audience; methodology; format; and platform or venue.
-Participants will be asked to provide in advance examples of their own projects engaging with a public audience, such as blog posts, small digital exhibits (for example, using the Smithsonian’s Learning Lab platform), public programs, or classroom materials, and will discuss and receive feedback on their work from mentors working in public history settings.
+Participants will be asked to provide in advance examples of their own projects intended for a public audience, such as blog posts, small digital exhibits (for example, using the Smithsonian’s Learning Lab platform), or public programs, and will discuss and receive feedback on their work from mentors working in public history settings.
 Participants are encouraged to contact the organizers if they have questions about including their project.

-In the morning, the workshop will meet as a whole and mentors will present some of their own public history projects, with time for Q&A. In the afternoon, participants will join breakout groups to discuss pre-circulated project materials (such as digital projects, exhibition or program scripts, PowerPoints, drafted or published blog posts, lesson plans) or ideas for such projects.
+In the morning, the workshop will meet as a whole and mentors will present some of their own public history projects, with time for Q&A. In the afternoon, participants will join breakout groups to discuss pre-circulated project materials, such as links to digital projects, exhibition or program scripts, PowerPoints, or drafted or published blog posts.
 Projects should be situated historically in the early American republic and may be in any stage of development.
 The relevant materials are due to fellow group members by June 21.
 The last hour of the workshop will be devoted to a discussion of career paths in public history.

 All scholars are welcome to participate, with a limit of 15 participants.
-To apply, please submit via Dropbox at this link a single .pdf or Word file that contains a one-page CV and a one-page document describing your public history project or idea or your lesson plan incorporating public history scholarship.
+To apply, please submit via Dropbox at this link a single .pdf or Word file that contains a one-page CV and a one-page document describing your public history project.
 You can direct questions to the emails below.
-Applications to participate in the workshop should be submitted no later than May 30 and applicants can expect to hear back by June 15.
+Applications to participate in the workshop should be submitted no later than April 16 and applicants can expect to hear back by April 30.

-Amanda B. Moniz, Ph.D., Smithsonian Institution National Museum of American History, firstname.lastname@example.org
+Amanda B. Moniz, Smithsonian Institution National Museum of American History, firstname.lastname@example.org